bradenr402/flickr-api/README.md

-# README
+# Project: Flickr API

-This is part of the Flickr API Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+This is my solution for the Project: Flickr API in The Odin Project’s Ruby on Rails Curriculum.
+Find it at https://www.theodinproject.com/lessons/ruby-on-rails-flickr-api.